JesherA/Food-recognition-2021-AML/README.md

 * Model x, with an validation accuracy of XX
 * Model x, with an validation accuracy of XX

-Also, these models where train on Kaggle with the GPU enabled!
+Also, these models where trained on Kaggle with the GPU enabled!